bitcoincashorg/bitcoincash.org/spec/JSON-RPC.md

 `POST`
 #### Arguments

-1. nblocks      (numeric, required) How many blocks are generated immediately.
+1. nblocks      (`Numeric`, required) How many blocks are generated immediately.
-2. address      (string, required) The address to send the newly generated bitcoin to.
+2. address      (`String`, required): The address to send the newly generated bitcoin to.
 3. maxtries     (numeric, optional) How many iterations to try (default = 1000000).
 4.
 #### Result